jithinlalk25/rate-limit-proxy/README.md

 The server will start on `http://localhost:3000` by default.

-## Rate Limiting Strategy

-The service implements a token bucket algorithm for rate limiting with the following characteristics:

-- Each application has its own rate limit configuration
-- Rate limits are defined by:
-  - Requests per time window
-  - Time window duration
-- Limits are enforced across all endpoints for each application
-- Rate limit information is included in response headers:
-  - `X-RateLimit-Limit`: Maximum requests allowed in the window
-  - `X-RateLimit-Remaining`: Remaining requests in current window
-  - `X-RateLimit-Reset`: Time when the rate limit will reset

 ## API Documentation

 For detailed API documentation, please visit our [Postman Collection](https://documenter.getpostman.com/view/your-collection-id).